Chapter 13: Conflict of Interest and Commitment

 Faculty should refer to the policies website for a full listing of conflict of interest policies.

-Specific policies that may concern faculty include Conflicting Interest Transactions (Article IX of the Bylaws of Emory University) where employees of the university shall disclose any conflicting interest in any transaction involving the university and shall not use their personal influence in connection with, participate in, or act on the matter.
+Specific policies that may concern faculty include Conflicting Interest Transactions (Article 38 of the Bylaws of Emory University) where employees of the university shall disclose any conflicting interest in any transaction involving the university and shall not use their personal influence in connection with, participate in, or act on the matter.
 Other policies are:

 Faculty should also refer to their school policies, as some may have more specific policies.
 In general, Emory requires its employees to avoid any business or financial relationship, transaction, or event that may be viewed, internally or externally, as a conflict of interest between an employee and an outside party.
 As provided in the Emory bylaws, relations between Emory and contractors, consultants, vendors, suppliers, and other third parties are to be maintained without any direct or indirect personal or financial benefit accruing to any employee of Emory or any member of the employee's family.